nondanee/platform/README.md

 <img src="static/logo.png" alt="logo" width="128" height="128" align="right" />

-# NOGIMONO
+# Platform

-A submisson platfrom for translation of blogs and news about nogizaka46
+A submisson platform for translation of blogs and news about Nogizaka46

 Python3 & aiohttp & MySQL & Vanilla JS

 ### Deployment
-(For a new created CVM with ubuntu 16.04 on tencent cloud)
+(For a new created CVM with Ubuntu 16.04 on Tencent Cloud)

 Install required packages on the server